macuriels/portfolio/content/authors/admin/_index.md

 Hello there!
 I am an undergrad in Psychology turned Data Scientist, and I'm all about connecting with people and businesses, learning their stories, and helping them make sense of the world through data.

-On this website you will find some of my data science projects, my thoughts on art and society, and snippets of my personal life.
-Feel free to [reach out](https://www.linkedin.com/in/macuriels/) anytime!
+On this website, you will find some of my data science projects, my thoughts on art and society, and snippets of my personal life.

+Continue scrolling if you want to see some of my work, click [here](./about/) if you want to read more about my life story, or feel free to [reach out](https://www.linkedin.com/in/macuriels/) if you want to chat anytime!

 {style="text-align: justify;"}